RohaanBashir/socialmedia/README.md

   - Create new posts with text/media support *(media support coming soon)*

 - 💬 **Comments**
-  - Add and view comments under each post
+  - Add and view comments on posts

 - 🙋‍♂️ **Profile Management**
   - View other users' profiles
   - Edit your own profile (username, bio, etc.)

+- 🔍 **Search User**
+  - Search and view other users' profiles by username

 - 🎯 **State Management**
   - BLoC architecture for clean separation of UI and business logic